vkroz/neural-machines/README.md

 # neural-machines
-Infrastructure building blocks for search and personalization based on deep learning, running in the cloud
+Infrastructure building blocks for machine learning solution based on deep learning, running in the cloud.
+Intention: help to build cost efficient soltions for search, personalization, etc